nodejs/node-addon-api/doc/setup.md

   'include_dirs': ["<!(node -p \"require('node-addon-api').include_dir\")"],
 ```

-  3. Decide whether the package will enable C++ exceptions in the N-API wrapper.
+  3. Decide whether the package will enable C++ exceptions in the Node-API wrapper.
      The base ABI-stable C APIs do not throw or handle C++ exceptions, but the
-     N-API C++ wrapper classes may _optionally_
+     Node-API C++ wrapper classes may _optionally_
      [integrate C++ and JavaScript exception-handling
      ](https://github.com/nodejs/node-addon-api/blob/HEAD/doc/error_handling.md).
      To enable that capability, C++ exceptions must be enabled in `binding.gyp`: